 Per-Trip Duration Cap

-Annual policies with a 30-day per-trip cap cost less than those with 45 or 60-day caps.
-Choose a duration that covers your longest anticipated trip with a small buffer.
-Selecting a longer cap than needed increases your premium unnecessarily.
+Annual policies with a 45-day per-trip cap cost less than those with 60 or 90-day caps.
+Choose a duration that covers your longest anticipated trip with a small buffer for unexpected extensions.
+Selecting a longer cap than you actually need increases your premium unnecessarily.

 ๐Ÿ‘ค